verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] You see beauty in things most people miss.
 - [ ] You handle hard things with so much grace.
 - [ ] What's something you wish we'd talk about more?
+- [ ] They would have loved COVID.
+Panic, medical equipments, and the works.
+- [ ] He does [°°°].
+I know this because he told me.